9001/copyparty/README.md

   * unauthorized users accessing the webroot can see that the `inc` folder exists, but cannot open it
   * `u1` can open the `inc` folder, but cannot see the contents, only upload new files to it
   * `u2` can browse it and move files *from* `/inc` into any folder where `u2` has write-access
-* make folder `/mnt/ss` available at `/i`, read-write for u1, get-only for everyone else, and enable accesskeys: `-v /mnt/ss:i:rw,u1:g:c,fk=4`
+* make folder `/mnt/ss` available at `/i`, read-write for u1, get-only for everyone else, and enable filekeys: `-v /mnt/ss:i:rw,u1:g:c,fk=4`
-  * `c,fk=4` sets the `fk` volflag to 4, meaning each file gets a 4-character accesskey
+  * `c,fk=4` sets the `fk` (filekey) volflag to 4, meaning each file gets a 4-character accesskey
-  * `u1` can upload files, browse the folder, and see the generated accesskeys
+  * `u1` can upload files, browse the folder, and see the generated filekeys
-  * other users cannot browse the folder, but can access the files if they have the full file URL with the accesskey
+  * other users cannot browse the folder, but can access the files if they have the full file URL with the filekey
-  * replacing the `g` permission with `wg` would let anonymous users upload files, but not see the required accesskey to access it
+  * replacing the `g` permission with `wg` would let anonymous users upload files, but not see the required filekey to access it
   * replacing the `g` permission with `wG` would let anonymous users upload files, receiving a working direct link in return

 anyone trying to bruteforce a password gets banned according to `--ban-pw`; default is 24h ban for 9 failed attempts in 1 hour